Tsonic GitHub

 CLR Bindings & Workspaces

-This guide explains where bindings live and how to structure multi-project repos (npm workspaces) that use:
+This guide explains where CLR bindings live and how to structure multi-project repos (npm workspaces) that use:

-• Local DLLs you copy into a project
+• Local DLLs (including vendored C# projects you build into a DLL)

 • NuGet packages restored by the .NET SDK